JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```
    The [external](js-interop.md#external-modifier) modifier tells the compiler that the interface implementation is provided
-   externally, so it doesn't try to generate any JavaScript code from the declaration.
+   externally, so it doesn't try to generate JavaScript code from the declaration.

 2. Adjust the class definition of `VideoList` to make use of those props, which are passed into the `FC` block as a parameter: